 PPTX file format was introduced in 2007 and uses the Open XML standard adapted by Microsoft back in 2000.
 Previous to PPTX, the common file format used was PPT that was pure binary file format.
 The new file type has added advantages of small file sizes, less changes of corruption and well formatted images representation.
 It was in the early 2000 when Microsoft decided to go for the change to accommodate the standard for Office Open XML.
 By 2007, this new file format became part of Office 2007 and is carried on in the new versions of Microsoft Office as well.

 Files generated with office Open XML file format is a collection of XML files along with other files that provide links between all the constituent files.
 This collection is actually a compressed archive that can be extracted to view its contents.
-To do so, just rename the PPTX file extension with zip and extract it for observing its contents.
+To do so, just rename the PPTX file extension with zip and extract it for observing its contents (See PPTX file format specifications by Microsoft).

 Following sections shed some light on each one of these.